U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The About page provides a brief overview of Oppia.
 It details the goals of the Oppia organization, credits its contributors, and provides links to guides and tutorials on how to further explore Oppia

-1. Click the About Menu button on the top right navigation bar
+1. Click the "About Menu" button on the top right navigation bar

 2. Click on the "About Oppia" link